Think Like a Market Maker — Understanding Implied Volatility

-This example is crucial in understanding the concept of "forward-volatility" (or volatility term-structure).
+This example is crucial in understanding the concept of "forward volatility" (or volatility term structure).
 Given that we know the term structure's shape (and levels), we can calculate at t=0 the forward implied volatility for any point along with the term structure.
 Generally speaking, we can use the following formula to calculate the forward implied volatility

-So we see that dealers discount non-trading days when pricing options (and volatility), but non-trading days impose another issue, which is price discontinuity and gap risk (at the open the following trading days).
-As we know, a lot can happen in 48-hours, so obviously, one cannot ignore that when pricing volatility and should weigh some likelihood of a gap at the open.
+So we see that dealers discount non-trading days when pricing options (and volatility), but non-trading days impose another issue, which is price discontinuity and gap risk (at the open of the following trading days).
+As we know, a lot can happen in 48 hours, so obviously, one cannot ignore that when pricing volatility and should weigh some likelihood of a gap at the open.
 Historically speaking, gap risk is priced at a premium, very much like volatility risk.

 Historically speaking, Selling the gap risk tends to be a systematically profitable strategy, as there are rarely gaps over weekends (or at least on a close-close basis, there have been very few tail events over the last ten years).

-If we examine our usual G10 risk proxies (like USDJPY or AUDJPY), we can definitely see that the weekend "gap-risk" is massively overpriced.
+If we examine our usual G10 risk proxies (like USDJPY or AUDJPY), we can definitely see that the weekend "gap risk" is massively overpriced.

 In fact, if we ran a volswap-like strategy where our realized vol is calculated off the NY close on Friday and the Wellington open on Monday, we would have accumulated a loss of ~2500 vol pts since 2016.
 Even with high-frequency volatility estimators, we would have still lost money being long overnight vol over the weekend in AUDJPY (and it doesn't really get much better if we examine other G10 currency pairs).
-That said, there seems to be some profitability in trading various FX currency pairs on a high-frequency basis, but that's not related to the "gap-risk" on the Monday open.
+That said, there seems to be some profitability in trading various FX currency pairs on a high-frequency basis, but that's not related to the "gap risk" on the Monday open.

-As we can see, the weekend effect (and the "gap-risk" following the weekend) are structural premiums that the options market uses to account for non-trading days (and discontinuity in price action, where traders cannot react in realtime to new information)
+As we can see, the weekend effect (and the "gap-risk" following the weekend) are structural premiums that the options market uses to account for non-trading days (and discontinuity in price action, where traders cannot react in real time to new information)

 Volatility, like most other statistical measures, tends to exhibit seasonality patterns.
-Part of the seasonality can be attributed to market microstructure and hedging flows related to known cycles in financial markets (Just think about the SPX/VIX expiration cycles and their effect on implied volatility and realized SPX volatility).
+Part of the seasonality can be attributed to market microstructure, and hedging flows related to known cycles in financial markets (Just think about the SPX/VIX expiration cycles and their effect on implied volatility and realized SPX volatility).
 Other factors that can affect seasonality in implied volatility are forecasted seasoned with heightened/depressed volatility (earning season and summertime come to mind when thinking about cycles of realized volatility).
-If we take a look at USDZAR, for example, we can definitely spot a strong negative seasonality for the implied 1-month vol over the month of July, where implied vol tends to sell-off into the summertime.
+If we take a look at USDZAR, for example, we can definitely spot a strong negative seasonality for the implied 1-month vol over the month of July, where implied vol tends to sell off into the summertime.